seamplex/feenox/doc/tutorials/210-input-expressions-args.md

 ```
 # actually arguments of the PRINT keyword may be either text
-# strings, scalar expresions, vectors or matrices (more about
+# strings, scalar expressions, vectors or matrices (more about
 # these latter two issues in more complex examples)

 # the example of Kernigham & Ritchie HOC code